 The Bottom Line.
-As I said earlier, I still believe that we have a chance to get back on the pathway to sustainability, but I am now convinced that it will take far more than just changing our diet to buy us the time we need to resolve all elements of our incredibly wasteful, grossly unsustainable lifestyle.
-Click here to view all 65 slides of my updated presentation: Food.
+As I said earlier, I still believe that we have a chance to get back on the pathway to sustainability, but I am now convinced that it will take far more than just changing our diet to buy us the time we need to resolve all elements of our incredibly wasteful and grossly unsustainable lifestyle.
+Click here to view all 65 slides of my presentation at the College of the Holy Cross in Worcester, MA, on May 2, 2018.
+Food.
 Health.
-Planet. — Our Future as a Species.
+Planet.
+Our Future as a Species.

 I look forward to giving this 75-minute presentation in public every chance I get.
-Please contact me directly if you’d like for me to for me to speak at an upcoming venue near you. firstname.lastname@example.org
+Please contact me directly if you’d like for me to speak at an upcoming venue near you. firstname.lastname@example.org

 The following six books can be purchased on Amazon for a grand total of less than $60—and will enable you to understand the overwhelming challenges we face—along with the single most-powerful solution of all.